 When you run this example readr would then only read the data in the orange colored parts of the file.

-The long orange strip at the top is the column headers, the vertical bar is the data in the hp column, and the dotted parts are the filtered mpg values used to calculate the mean.
+values used to calculate the mean.
 As you can see depending on what you are doing with the file using lazy reading can drastically reduce the amount of the total file you end up needing to access.

 This idea, first explored in the vroom package, can result in considerable speed improvements depending on the size of the file and what parts you are interested in. readr 2.0 used vroom under the hood to provide this type of lazy reading by default.